Push for clergy to report abuse stalls in deeply Mormon Utah - NewsBreak

 “The problem in the United States — and this is particularly acute in state like Utah — is that the lobbying power of these religious organizations is so extraordinary,” Hamilton said.

 Laws in 33 states exempt clergy — regardless of religion — from laws requiring professionals such as teachers, physicians and psychotherapists to report child sexual abuse allegations to authorities.
 Religious leaders have systematically fought efforts to expand the list of states.
-They currently oppose efforts from Vermont to Washington, where a proposal advanced through the state Senate Tuesday.
+They currently oppose efforts from Vermont to Washington.

 Kansas lawmakers introduced multiple proposals on penalties for not reporting suspected child sexual abuse, including one in the state Senate that would have added clergy to a list of mandatory reporters.
 It faced especially fierce public rebukes from Catholic leaders because it didn’t exempt confessions.
 No proposal received even a hearing before an initial deadline this year.